Climate Action and Resiliency

 In-Progress 75%

-• FEMA Grants obtained (approximate total project budget for all grants = $67 million)
+• FEMA Grants obtained (approximate total award amount for all grants = $67 million)

-• Sonoma County Hazardous Fuels project (Phase 1 will be completed by Nov 2023)
+• Sonoma County Hazardous Fuels Reduction Project (Phase 1 completed October 2024)

-• Wildfire Resilient Sonoma County (BRIC) (award expected by Dec 2022; 18 month Phase 1 project period)
+• Wildfire Resilient Sonoma County (BRIC) (Phase 1 is in implementation)

-• Vegetation Management Grant Program has invested $11.5 million in 65 grants to communities, organizations, fire districts, tribes, homeowners associations and resource conservation districts.
-Those grantees matched grant funding with close to $3 million of additional funding such as CALFIRE, State Coastal Conservancy, and in-kind services.
+• Vegetation Management Grant Program invested $1 million in 9 grants to communities, organizations, fire districts, tribes, homeowners associations and resource conservation districts.
+Grantees matched grant funding with $1,041,654 of additional funding such as CALFIRE, State Coastal Conservancy, and in-kind services.

 Coordination and partnership update